Tadparthi/Telecom_AI_Portfolio/README.md

 # Go to http://localhost:8000/dashboard in your browser
 ```

-**No Nokia data?
+**No Nokia/Ericsson/Samsung KPI data?
 No problem.**
-A demo CSV file is included — `demo_data.csv`.
-Upload it to see the
+A sample template CSV is included — `kpi_template.csv`.
+Download it,
-tool in action with anonymized real network data from a live 5G network.
+fill in your KPI values, and upload.
+Or upload any OSS export directly
+— the tool auto-detects Nokia, Ericsson, and Samsung column formats.
 ---

 ## What it does